vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 Example 1.1.1 The time it would take to increase by a factor of 1,000 (M = 1000) at a rate of 1.07 (annual growth rate of 7%; b = 1.07) is n = ln M/ln 1.07 = 102 years.
 The rule of 70 can be recovered? by setting the multiplicative factor, M, to 2.
 Comparing to interest accumulation described by (1 + p), where p is the annual interest (0.02 for 2%, e.g.) and t is the number of years, Eq.
 1.4 can be re-expressed by substituting b = 1+p and n = t as the number of years, then equating the result to the doubling time representation in Eq.
 1.3 to form
-M = et In(1+p) = et In2/t2
+M = et ln(1+p) = et ln2/t2
 (1.6)
-From this expression, we can gather that ln(1 + p) = In 2/t2 by equating the exponents, and then see that the doubling time, t2, can be solved as t2 = In 2/ln(1+p).
+From this expression, we can gather that ln(1 + p) = ln 2/t2 by equating the exponents, and then see that the doubling time, t2, can be solved as t2 = ln 2/ln(1+p).
 (1.7)
 For small values of p (much smaller than 1), the natural log of 1 + p is approximately p.
-In other words, when p = 0.02, In 1.02≈ 0.02≈ p.
+In other words, when p = 0.02, ln 1.02≈ 0.02≈ p.
 This is part of the reason why we chose e as our base, as it is mathematically "natural."
 Since ln 2≈ 0.693.70, the doubling time, t2, is approximately 70 divided by the annual growth rate, p, in percent.
 So the reason it's a rule of 70 for doubling (and not a rule of 60 or 80) is basically because the natural log of 2 (representing doubling) is roughly 0.70.
 Example 1.1.2 To tie some things together, let's look at a quantitative case that can be used to validate how various pieces relate to each other.
 We will describe a 5% annual growth rate.
 The rule of 70 (Definition 1.1.1) indicates a 14 year doubling time, so that we could define t2 appearing in Eqs.
 1.1, 1.3, 1.6, and 1.7 to be 14 years.
 Calculating exactly using Eq.
 1.7 yields 14.2 years.
 To evaluate growth in 10 years, we could use Eq.
 1.1 with t = 10 and t2 = 14.2 to suggest M = 1.63, meaning a 63% increase in size (1.63 times as large as at the start).
 Or we could apply Eq.
 1.2 using b = 1.05 and n = 10 to get the exact same result.
 Note that we have freedom to define the base as 1.05 or 2, and the corresponding number of steps (n) as 10 or t/t2 = 0.704, respectively, and get the same answer.
 In terms of the exponential form in Eq.
 1.4, either pair of b and n produces 20.488